 Below are some great places to bring both kinds of toy donations—new and even gently used—to spread around some of that holiday joy.
 For more ways to celebrate this holiday season, check out our Guide to Christmas Activities and Holiday Events for Los Angeles Families.

 The following annual holiday programs accept donations of new, unwrapped toys, which they pass on to little ones for Christmas:

 Toys for Tots is probably the most famous of the holiday toy drives.
 Operated by the Marine Corps each holiday season, the charity brings gifts to less fortunate children all over the country.
-You've likely driven by signs somewhere already, but check the list of LA drop-off locations to find all the options.
+This year you can donate a toy locally at a toy drop location or visit the Virtual Toy Box and pick toys to donate.

 Spark of Love is the Los Angeles Fire Department's holiday toy drive, organized alongside ABC7 and Toys for Tots; stations generally start collecting and accepting requests for new toys the day after Thanksgiving.
 You can also donate money that will be used for purchasing toys and sports equipment via text or online.
 This year there are three drive-thru Stuff-A-Bus events!
 On December 2 the event will be held at Mathis Brothers in Ontario, on December 9 the event will be held at Los Cerritos Center and the Westfield Topanga, and on December 16 the event will be held at Red Robin in Santa Ana.
 However, to drop off a new, unwrapped toy in person, schedule an appointment at one of the participating fire stations.